AbstractSDK/abstract/framework/docs/src/2_introduction/1_design_space.md

-# Expanding The Smart Contract Design Space
+# The Abstract App Design Space

-If you are well-versed with smart contracts, you will find that the Abstract SDK is a tool that gives you more leverage.
-Enabling you to get things done faster and better.
-It does this by giving you an extensive design space that transcends traditional smart contract capabilities, introducing superior code reusability and an unmatched software distribution process.

-## Designing with Abstract

 The Abstract SDK broadens your design space beyond traditional smart contract application architectures.
 While applications built with stand-alone smart contracts can also be crafted using the SDK, the Abstract SDK promotes a level of code reusability that goes beyond stand-alone smart contract development.
-It is through this code reusability that novel applications can be constructed with little effort in record time.
+It is through this code reusability that novel applications can be constructed with little effort in a short time.

 ## Design Spaces Explained